GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/01_startingUp.md

 }
 ~~~~~~~~~~~~~

+The entry method must have the identical signature to `int bs_main(int argc, char* argv[])`.

 # Start up

-bs::f can then be started by calling @bs::Application::startUp.
-By default bs::f always creates a single window on start-up, and the method expects you to provide the initial resolution of the window, window title and an optional fullscreen flag.
+The framework can then be started by calling @bs::Application::startUp.
+By default `bsf` always creates a single window on start-up, and the method expects you to provide the initial resolution of the window, window title and an optional fullscreen flag.

 ~~~~~~~~~~~~~{.cpp}
 // Start an application in windowed mode using 1280x720 resolution